Menstrual Cycle Optimization with Feast/Famine Cycling

 The Importance of Feast Famine Cycling

-When people think about intermittent fasting or extended fast, they are usually concerned about the fasting part.
+When people think about intermittent fasting or extended fasting, they are usually concerned about the fasting part.
 However, feasting is just as important as fasting.
-Feast famine cycling is an eating concept derived from our ancestral roots that offer countless health benefits.
+Feast famine cycling is an eating concept derived from our ancestral roots that offers countless health benefits.

 The benefits of fasting include reduced inflammation, stimulated cellular autophagy, enhanced fat burning, improved insulin, and improved energy levels.
-However, calorie restriction from fasting can have some downsides to it, including potential hormonal imbalance, which is particularly important for women with a menstrual cycle.
+However, calorie restriction from fasting can have some downsides, including potential hormonal imbalance, which is particularly important for women with a menstrual cycle.
 This makes feasting absolutely critical.

 Feasting allows you to nourish your body with nutrient-dense foods.
 It helps to create hormonal optimization, regulate cell-growth, improve cleansing pathways, reduce inflammation, improve your immune system, boost lean body tissue development, and enhance mental health and emotional well-being.